kiboschool/course-intro-to-data-science/src/course-overview.md

 Throughout the course, you will work with real datasets and attempt to answer questions relevant to real-life problems.

 ### Course Objectives
-At the end of the course, student will
+At the end of the course, student should be able to:
-- Understand the basics of data science, its relevance in the current business environment and its applications in solving real-world problems.
+- Explain the basics of data science, its relevance, and applications in 21st century.
-- Learn various data collection and cleaning techniques, and tools.
+- Describe various data collection and cleaning techniques, using neccessary tools.
-- Learn how to visualize and analyze data to generate insights that drive business decisions.
+- Apply different visualization tools to generate insights that drive business decisions.
-- Understand machine learning concepts and NLP, and how to apply them to real-world problems.
+- Demonstrate understanding of machine learning concepts, and its application to real-world problems.

 ### Weekly Topics
 - Intro to Data Science